chinmayjainnnn/Data_analytics/README.md

 # Data_analytics
-Here’s a cleaned-up and concise version of the document with unnecessary details like outdated deadlines removed:

 ---

-# 🌌 E0 259 - Data Analytics: Module 2

-**Analyzing Kepler's Data on Mars**
+# 🌌 **Assignment 2 -Analyzing Kepler's Data on Mars**

-This repository provides materials, datasets, and instructions for Module 2 of the E0 259 Data Analytics course.
+This repository provides materials, datasets, and instructions for Analyzing Kepler's Data on Mars.

 ---